Anesthesia for Labor and Birth

 - Prepare for epidural insertion with IV fluid preload, positioning support, sterile-field assistance, and continuous monitoring.

-- During and after insertion, document test-dose reactions, monitor blood pressure at required intervals, and escalate hypotension management promptly.
+- During and after insertion, document test-dose reactions, monitor blood pressure at required intervals (for example every 5 minutes in the first 30 minutes, then every 15 minutes per protocol), and escalate hypotension management promptly.

-- Implement fall precautions and mobility restrictions after regional anesthesia; manage bladder care with intermittent or indwelling catheterization per labor stage.
+- Implement fall precautions and mobility restrictions after regional anesthesia; manage bladder care with intermittent or indwelling catheterization per labor stage and remove indwelling catheters before active pushing in second stage.

 - For general anesthesia cases, support aspiration-prevention and airway workflows, then prioritize rapid maternal-neonatal assessment after delivery.